9 Signs of Disease That Are Written All Over Your Face

 Eye bags and puffiness

 This can be one of the first signs of a stroke, says Leana Wen, MD, an emergency physician at George Washington University and co-author of When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.
 “Patients will often describe it like this: ‘I looked in the mirror, and my face looked different.’”
 You might also notice that one side of your face is numb or feel as if you can’t fully smile.
 Or you might have trouble speaking.
 Asymmetry could also be from Bell’s Palsy, but always rule out a stroke before investigating other causes.
-They key to treating a stroke is getting there fast.
+The key to treating a stroke is getting there fast.
 A stroke may also present with double vision and weakness in your arms or legs.
-Never ignore these strange symptoms that can signal a serious disease.

 Rashes and blotches